okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/main/index.md

 The `private_key_jwt` client authentication method is the only supported method for OAuth 2.0 service apps that want to get access tokens with Okta scopes.

 The private key that you use to sign the JWT must have the corresponding public key registered in the [JWKSet](/docs/reference/api/oauth-clients/#json-web-key-set) of the OAuth 2.0 service app.
-We recommend generating the public/private key pair first before creating the OAuth 2.0 service app.
+We recommend that you generate the public/private key pair first before you create the OAuth 2.0 service app.

 1. Use a tool such as this [JSON Web Key Generator](https://mkjwk.org/) to generate a JWKS public/private key pair for testing.
 Okta supports both RSA and Elliptic Curve (EC) keys.
 In this example, we are selecting **RSA** as the encryption algorithm.
 Select the following values: